COBOL Concepts:

 If

-value.
-If VALUE is not
+defines the default value.
+If VALUE is not present, then

 1. BOOLEAN fields are set to False